chipxsd/stream-based-sync/stream-based-sync.md

 We can think of a persistent stream as a linear magnetic tape, a storage with [WORM](https://en.wikipedia.org/wiki/Write_once_read_many) behavior.
 It's where we're only allowed to append the events at the end, and we can't mutate any of the existing events once they have been written down.
+Or another way to look at the persistent stream is like a journal of all the events that have happened.

 ![fig.19 - Persistent Stream](./images/fig-19-persistent-stream.png "fig. 19 - Persistent Stream")